11AbiRam11/ETL_Py-to-Sql/README.md

 docker-compose exec etl python -m unittest tests/test_api_pipeline.py
 ```
 This command runs the tests inside the `etl` container to ensure the environment is consistent.

+## Code Quality and Best Practices

+This project was developed with a strong emphasis on creating clean, maintainable, and production-ready code.
+For a detailed overview of the principles and tools used (such as `ruff` for linting, `black` for formatting, and `pytest` for testing), please see the **[Developer's Guide to Production-Grade Code](production_guide.md)**.